This is a name for one of the CIP Pools in the FIM building. The room owes its name to its glass front.

 There are multiple apps for the mensa which all could show at least the current menu.
 For Android, there is also an app for the Sports Centre with an overview of currently offered sports and dates.
 The official Passau-App provides city maps, a list of pubs and information about (guided) city tours, events and free parking spaces in car parks.

 The student council is the student representative body at university level.
-It consists of four representatives elected by the Student Parliament, the student Senate members and other members.
+It consists of four to six representatives elected by the Student Parliament, the student Senate members and other members.
 Further information is available at students-passau.de.

 The largest lecture hall on a campus.
 Ours (room AM 10) is located in the building with the clock tower directly opposite the FIM building.